ncase/anxiety/scenes/act4.md

 b: But if you're patient with me... and just stay and sit with me...

-b: Maybe you can domesticate this wolf.
+b: Maybe you can tame this wolf.

 `Game.clearText();`